RadialDevGroup/ombudsman/ATTENDANCE.md

 You will not be compensated in any additional way for working overtime, except as required by law.
 If it is important to client delivery that additional time be spent, please ensure that we are aware so that the entire team can participate.
-Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps my need to be taken to accound for this time.
+Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps may need to be taken to account for this time.

 ## Paid Time Off